 Copies of records can be obtained in our office for a nominal fee.
 Copies can also be requested over the phone and sent by email if the document number is provided.
 The same fees apply for records sent electronically.
 Certified copies are only available in person or by mail.

 Records prior to 1964 are maintained on microfilm and only available to search in our office.

-The project scope is comprised of an estimated 1.5M documents on 3.2M images.
+The project scope is comprised of an estimated 2.5 million documents on nearly 4 million images.

 Over 21,000 staff hours were spent scanning the microfilm and land record books to prepare them for image enhancement.

-An estimated 20% of the microfilm is deteriorating from a process known as vinegar syndrome which is the result of inadequate storage of substandard microfilm.
+1,286 rolls of deteriorating microfilm were replaced as a result of a condition known as vinegar syndrome which is the result of inadequate storage of substandard microfilm.

 The $1.8 million contract portion of the contract was paid through dedicated funds generated by recording and copy fees within the Recorder's Office.
 No tax dollars were used.